Rush Limbaugh emitting vocal vibrations, rhetoric, and resonance.

 They've said this is a time for change.

-It's historic year.
+It's a historic year.

-Eichelberger 47 said the race was about redefining the Republican Party.
+Eichelberger, 47, said the race was about redefining the Republican Party.

-The pay raise got people out, but at the end of the day, it was our message that sold.
+Another quote: The pay raise got people out, but at the end of the day, it was our message that sold.

 I think the Republican Party said enough is enough for politics as usual.

-And there's a there's a whole number of issues that are causing this to happen.
+We've had it, and there's a whole number of issues that are causing this to happen.

-It's not just immigration as pay raise in this case, but uh it's unresponsive status quo, it's we know more than you do, you don't know what you're talking about.
+It's not just immigration, there's pay raise in this case, but it's unresponsive status quo.

-We're elected officials, we're better than you are.
+We're better than you are.

 GOP voters turfed out a series of incumbents who had not opposed taxes enough.